-Transit customers could set up an “account”, which would allow them to purchase or be eligible for a variety of fare products such as day passes, multi-ride packages, monthly passes and other transit fare products.
-Then, riders would simply tap their Smart Fare card at the reader as they board or use the other payment methods accepted.
-ETS riders would still be able to use cash in the fare box and the vending machines at LRT stations.
+Transit customers will be able to set up an “account”, which would allow them to purchase day passes, multi-ride packages, monthly passes and other transit fare products.
+ETS riders will still be able to use cash in the fare box and the vending machines at LRT stations.

 Smart Fare vs. Smart Card